aclysma/rafx/README.md

  * `rafx-api`: Low-level graphics API abstraction
  * `rafx-framework`: Mid-level framework that eases resource management, lifetime handling, and draw call dispatching
  * `rafx-assets`: Asset layer that integrates with [`distill`](https://github.com/amethyst/distill)
+ * `rafx-renderer`: A pipelined renderer with a plugin system for customizing it

 Rafx also provides tools for building shaders and packing assets.